Cultural Diversity in The Workplace: What it is, Why it’s Important, and How to Get Started

 Typically, diversity in the workplace is categorized by:

 • Age: Having a workforce made up of people of varying ages is age diversity.
-It’s important to have people on your team who can speak to the lived experiences and values of a range of generations.
+It’s important to have people on your team who can speak to the lived experiences and values of a range of generations, reflecting cultural values that may differ across age groups.

 • Gender/sex/sexual orientation: Women, non-binary people, and members of the LGBTQ+ community face unique obstacles at work and in life.
-Including members of these groups will help everyone gain more understanding.
+Including members of these groups will help everyone gain more understanding, and highlight the importance of reflecting cultural values related to gender and identity.

 Why is Cultural Diversity Important in the Workplace?

 It may be one thing to know the importance of cultural diversity in organizations socially, but if you’re wondering if it actually benefits business outcomes, it does.
+Research shows that diverse teams perform better and that workplace diversity leads to improved business outcomes.
 In fact, it’s good for business in multiple ways.

 Better Business Outcomes